1. Do I have to pay for PRIME?

 3. Is PRIME a personal care home?

 No, PRIME is an alternative to a personal care home.
-Participants do not stay overnight.
+Clients do not stay overnight.
 PRIME is a day program.

 4. What if I am experiencing a problem when PRIME is closed?